odenas/indexed_ms/README.md

  - `experiments`: the experiments for the manuscripts.

-Usage
+Building MS arrays
 ------------

-In this tutorial we will show how to build the matching statistics array of a query `q1.txt` with respect to a text `index.txt` using multiple threads, and how to run range-max and range-sum queries on a matching statistics array.
-The index and query files are the following:
+In this tutorial we will show how to build the matching statistics array of a query `q1.txt` with respect to a text `index.txt` using multiple threads.
+The files we will use are the following:
 ```
 $ cat ./fast_ms/examples/tutorial_files/input.txt
 bebbeabcaecdbddddaccdeacdebeeeaedbebdacecbdceaebbbbabcbacebabecdcebbaabdddaebbedbaccbdbadcaccdcdbeadabcbebddcdacdbeedcabbdcacdae